Julio Jones: 2015 season

 On August 29, 2015, the Falcons signed Jones to a 5-year, $71.5 million extension with $47 million guaranteed.
-Jones started the 2015 season against the Philadelphia Eagles on Monday Night Football.
+Jones started the 2015 season against the Eagles on Monday Night Football.
 In the 26–24 victory, Jones had nine receptions for 141 yards and two touchdowns to earn his first NFC Offensive Player of the Week honor.
-After a career-high 13 receptions for 135 yards in a 24–20 victory over the New York Giants in Week 2, Jones recorded a 164-yard and two-touchdown performance in the 39–28 victory over the Dallas Cowboys.
+After a career-high 13 receptions for 135 yards in a 24–20 victory over the Giants in Week 2, Jones recorded a 164-yard and two-touchdown performance in the 39–28 victory over the Cowboys.
 Jones was targeted a career-high 20 times in the victory.
 In Week 5, against the Washington Redskins, Jones had five receptions for 67 yards while scoring a touchdown on an offensive fumble recovery in the end zone in the 25–19 victory.
-In Week 7 against the Tennessee Titans, Jones had nine receptions for 92 yards and an 8-yard touchdown reception in the 10–7 victory.
-In Week 8 in a 23–20 loss to the Tampa Bay Buccaneers, Jones had 12 receptions for 162 yards and a touchdown.
-After recording ten receptions for 137 yards in a performance in a 17–16 loss to the San Francisco 49ers the following week, Jones recorded nine receptions for 160 yards in a 24–21 loss to the Indianapolis Colts.
+In Week 7 against the Titans, Jones had nine receptions for 92 yards and an 8-yard touchdown reception in the 10–7 victory.
+In Week 8 in a 23–20 loss to the Buccaneers, Jones had 12 receptions for 162 yards and a touchdown.
+After recording ten receptions for 137 yards in a performance in a 17–16 loss to the 49ers the following week, Jones recorded nine receptions for 160 yards in a 24–21 loss to the Colts.
 In Week 15, against the Jacksonville Jaguars, Jones had nine receptions for 118 yards and two touchdowns.
-The following week, Jones had nine receptions for 178 yards and a touchdown in a 20–13 victory over the Carolina Panthers to earn NFC Offensive Player of the Week.
-In the season finale against the New Orleans Saints, Jones finished the season with nine receptions for 149 yards in the 20–17 loss.
+The following week, Jones had nine receptions for 178 yards and a touchdown in a 20–13 victory over the Panthers to earn NFC Offensive Player of the Week.
+In the season finale against the Saints, Jones finished the season with nine receptions for 149 yards in the 20–17 loss.
 Jones finished the 2015 season with 1,871 receiving yards, a Falcons franchise record and the third-highest in NFL history, behind Cooper Kupp (1,947 receiving yards in 2021 for the Los Angeles Rams), and Calvin Johnson (1,964 receiving yards in 2012 for the Detroit Lions).
-Jones had a franchise-record 136 receptions, tying with Antonio Brown of the Pittsburgh Steelers for the most receptions that season and the third-highest in NFL history; behind Michael Thomas(149 receptions in 2019 with the New Orleans Saints), Cooper Kupp (145 receptions in 2021 with the Los Angeles Rams), and Marvin Harrison (143 receptions in 2002 with the Indianapolis Colts).
+Jones had a franchise-record 136 receptions, tying with Antonio Brown of the Pittsburgh Steelers for the most receptions that season and the third-highest in NFL history; behind Michael Thomas(149 receptions in 2019 with the Saints), Cooper Kupp (145 receptions in 2021 with the Rams), and Marvin Harrison (143 receptions in 2002 with the Colts).
 Jones also became the first wide receiver since the Super Bowl started to lead the league in total yards from scrimmage.
 He was selected to the 2015 Pro Bowl, the third of his career, and earned first-team All-Pro honors for the first time.
 He was ranked by his fellow players as the eighth-best player on the NFL Top 100 Players of 2016.
 His season is regarded as one of the greatest seasons ever recorded by a wide receiver.
 The Falcons finished with an 8–8 regular season record and failed to make the playoffs for the third consecutive year.